 Adjusted EBITDA is a non-GAAP measure used by management to measure our operating performance.
-The following table provides a reconciliation from our preliminary estimates of net income to preliminary estimates of EBITDA and preliminary estimates of adjusted EBITDA for the thirteen weeks ended September 28, 2019 (at the low end and high end of the estimated ranges set forth above) and the thirteen weeks ended September 29, 2018.
-In addition, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Factors and Measures We Use to Evaluate Our Business" for additional information as to how we define EBITDA and adjusted EBITDA, the reasons why we include these measures and certain limitations to their use.
+The following table provides a reconciliation from our preliminary estimates of net income to preliminary estimates of EBITDA and preliminary estimates of adjusted EBITDA for the thirteen weeks and fiscal year ended December 28, 2019 (at the low end and high end of the estimated ranges set forth above) and the thirteen weeks and fiscal year ended December 29, 2018.
+In addition, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations -Key Factors and Measures We Use to Evaluate Our Business" for additional information as to how we define EBITDA and adjusted EBITDA, the reasons why we include these measures and certain limitations to their use.